 Is it Wheat Belly or Flour Belly?

 Wheat is killing us, claims cardiologist William B. Davis, author of the Wheat Belly Diet.
-However, Wheat Belly and other gluten-free sources do not tell the whole story, making its argument against gluten misleading and inaccurate.
+However, Wheat Belly and other gluten-free sources do not tell the whole story, making their argument against gluten misleading and inaccurate.

 The gluten-free diet should more correctly be a junk-free diet.
 Every reference to the evils of 'gluten' or 'wheat' is to highly refined foods – like bread, cereals, cookies and pancakes.
 And all these are made from flour.
 Not once is there a mention of anyone eating whole grains before they are ground into flour (the hard ‘kernel’ or ‘berry’).
 Many people do not know what a kernel or berry is.
 What they look like.
 Or that you can easily cook them in a pot on the stove.

 Very few people eat cooked whole grains.
-They eat their grains in the form of flour, not the whole grain kernels.
-And flour is a highly refined food.
-It is not necessarily the gluten and it’s not the wheat.
+They eat their grains in the form of flour, not whole grain kernels.
+And flour is a highly refined food, and the main ingredient in just about every prepared food.
+It is not necessarily the gluten, and it’s not the wheat.
 It is more likely all the flour-filled junk that is making us ill.
-These “gluten free” diet books should more correctly be teaching us to reduce the refined grains (flour) and other refined food products in our diets.
-However, there is no clear distinction made between whole foods and refined foods.
-Davis et al should be educating us about whole grains (the hard kernel) and how very different they are from refined grains (flour).
+These “gluten-free” diet books should more correctly teach us to reduce the refined grains (flour) and other refined food products in our diets.
+However, no clear distinction is made between whole and refined foods.
+Davis et al. should educate us about whole grains (the hard kernel) and how different they are from refined grains (flour).